codelogn/WinWork/docs/README.md

 - Notes type added
 - Debug window removed, file-based logging only
 - Database schema updated for Notes
-# LinkerApp - Universal Link Management Application
+# WinWork - Universal Link Management Application

 A modern, feature-rich link management application built with .NET 9 and WPF, designed to organize, search, and open any type of link including web URLs, file paths, folders, applications, and system locations.